 History, tourist information, and nearby accommodation

 Just off Hampstead Heath, this National Trust house is famous for its collection of early keyboard instruments, most of which are in working order.
 The 17th-century house also boasts an outstanding collection of porcelain, 17th-century needlework pictures, and Georgian furniture.
-The delightful walled garden includes fine displays of roses and a vegetable garden.
+The delightful walled garden includes fine displays of roses, topiary, an orchard, and a kitchen garden.

 The house was purchased by the Fenton family in 1793.
 In the early 19th century James Fenton added Regency detailing and a classical colonnade to the exterior.

-The garden is worth noting; it is really several gardens in one.
-A formal area of terraced walks surrounds green lawns.
-There is a separate rose garden, and a kitchen garden and apple orchard beyond.
+The garden is outstanding; it is really several gardens in one.
+A formal area of terraced walks surrounds green lawns, and there is a separate rose garden, a kitchen garden and apple orchard beyond.

 The most prominent feature of Fenton House is not its undoubtedly fine architecture, it is the collection of early keyboard instruments.
 The collection was amassed by Major Benton Fletcher and includes clavichords, spinets, pianos, harpsichords, and other early keyboards.